Nekroze/borderworlds-library/CONTRIBUTING.md

 ### Testing Your Contributions

-Once you are completed you can test your changes to see if they work without error by calling:
+Once you are completed you can test your changes to see if they work without error and are in line with style guides by calling:

-    $ make test
+    $ make check

 The rest is history, no realy it was already explained a little further up in the steps to [Get Started!](#get-started)